We asked riders to share their impressions of the gear they've been using to the fullest this winter.

 This time, we'll be looking at the gear used by Norinori Sasaki, executive advisor for ICELANTIC SKI JAPAN.

-A legend skier whose unique style and techniques are respected even by active competitors.
-He is currently judging international competitions such as FWQ and also producing parks.
-His favorite areas are Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.
-Instagram: @yoshimichi_sasaki
+is a professional skier from Hokkaido.
+His unique style and technique are respected by even current competitors, making him a legendary skier.
+He currently works as a judge for international competitions such as FWQ, and also produces parks.
+His favorite areas to ski are Niseko Grand Hirafu, Kiroro Resort, and Sapporo Teine Highland.

 Yoshimichi Sasaki's setup